 Now, if you had a keen eye, you may have noticed in the picture above that the Tree Runners are machine washable – yeah, you read that right.

-So, if they start to smell, got stained, or accidentally stepped in a questionable puddle, you can toss them into your washer on delicate and let them air dry.
+So, if they start to smell, get stained, or you accidentally stepped in a questionable puddle, you can toss them into your washer on delicate and let them air dry.

 While sizing may vary across the entire Allbirds lineup (source), I found that the Tree Runners fit true to size.